 Remove the Cartridge Retention Clip

-The cartridge is held in place with a U-shaped brass clip that needs to be removed.
+The cartridge is held in place within the faucet body with a U-shaped brass clip that needs to be removed.
 The clip surrounds two plastic tabs on the cartridge body and you will need to copy this precise orientation when the cartridge is replaced.